goncalomb/dotfiles/README.md

     Type=Application
     Icon=gnome-panel-launcher

-### Scripts
+### Scripts (bin/)

 These are not documented extensively, so I recommend that you read them before running.
-Nevertheless they don't make changes to your system, with the exception of 'install-*' and 'bashrc-zone' probably..
+Nevertheless, they don't make changes to your system, except for 'install-*' and 'bashrc-zone' probably...

 Scripts | Description
 --------|------------